sigmaSd/JEDEL-K510-linux/README.md

 # JEDEL-K510-linux
-workaround for the brightness key in JEDEL k510 keyboard
+Workaround for the brightness key in JEDEL k510 keyboard

 ## How TO
 Make sure your keyboard is plugged in, than execute the script, thats it.